 - base salary;

-- annual performance-based cash bonuses;
+- · annual performance-based cash bonuses;

-- equity incentive awards;
+- · equity incentive awards;

 - benefits and other compensation; and

-- severance and change in control benefits.
+- · severance and change in control benefits.

 We do not have a formal or informal policy for allocating between long-term and short-term compensation, between cash and non-cash compensation or among different forms of non-cash compensation.
 Instead, our organization and compensation committee, after reviewing information provided by our compensation consultant and other relevant data, determines subjectively what it believes to be the appropriate level and mix of the various compensation components.
 We generally strive to provide our named executive officers with a balance of short-term and long-term incentives to encourage consistently strong performance.
 Ultimately, the objective in allocating between long-term and currently paid compensation is to ensure adequate base compensation to attract and retain personnel, while providing incentives to maximize long-term value for Merrimack and our stockholders.
-Therefore, we provide cash compensation to incent and reward superior performance based on specific annual goals.
+Therefore, we provide cash compensation in the form of base salary to meet competitive salary norms and reward good performance on an annual basis and in the form of bonus compensation to incent and reward superior performance based on specific annual goals.
 To further focus our executives on longer-term performance and the creation of stockholder value, we rely upon equity-based awards that vest over a meaningful period of time.
 In addition, we provide our executives with benefits that are generally available to our salaried employees and severance benefits to incentivize them to continue to strive to achieve stockholder value in connection with change in control situations.